roger-/minixplus/README.md

 # Armbian installation guide for Mini-X clones based on the Allwinner A20 SoC

-[These devices](http://linux-sunxi.org/Pineriver_H24) are pretty old and fairly unpopular, but they're supported by Armbian and the latest mainline Linux kernel.
-See repo for case and board photos of my particular device.
+[These devices](http://linux-sunxi.org/Pineriver_H24) are pretty old and fairly unpopular, but they're supported by Armbian and the latest mainline Linux kernel with minimal issues.
 Stock Armbian for the Cubieboard 2 will work fairly well, but the device tree needs to be modified to fix a few things, like enabling the second USB port, the LED and disabling some missing hardware.

+My particular device is a generic clone with "XMD_A20_V1.1" and date 2013.09.10 on the board.
+See repo for case and board photos.

 # Guide